Setting the regional agenda…

 The future will be determined by water

-The Murray-Darling Basin is in the midst of a significant water war.
-North vs south, irrigators vs environment, governments vs communities.
-It is a significant social, economic and environmental issue which requires us to all work together to save our inland rivers.
+The Murray–Darling Basin is in the midst of a significant water conflict — north versus south, irrigators versus environment, governments versus communities.
+It is a complex social, economic and environmental challenge that demands collaborative solutions to secure the future of our inland rivers.

-The session will explore how innovation in water use, technology and governance can help bridge this divide and create more sustainable outcomes for both communities and ecosystems.
+This session will explore how innovation in water use, technology and governance can help bridge these divides and deliver more sustainable outcomes for both communities and ecosystems.

-From precision irrigation and real-time monitoring, to water trading reform, environmental works and collaborative basin planning, the discussion will focus on practical solutions that support productive agriculture while restoring river health.
-It will highlight examples where cooperation is already delivering results and examine how regions can lead the way in building trust, resilience and long-term water security in the face of climate variability and growing demand.
+The discussion will focus on practical solutions that support productive agriculture while restoring river health.
+It will highlight where cooperation is already delivering results and examine how regions can lead in building trust, resilience and long-term water security amid climate variability and growing demand.

-Powering the future: Our energy security depends upon it
+Powering the future: Our energy security depends on it

 This session will explore one of the most significant economic opportunities of our time: securing the energy foundations that enable Australian businesses and industries to grow.
 With demand rising every year—fuelled by AI, advanced manufacturing and our ever-increasing need for digital connectivity—energy has become the number one constraint on future investment, no matter the size of the business.